Table of Contents

 All batteries shipped on planes or boats need to have passed design testing.
-To verify their safety, lithium-ion batteries must include paperwork for Class 9 hazardous materials.
+Lithium-ion batteries must include paperwork for Class 9 hazardous materials to verify their safety.
 Containers traveling by air must also include in the paperwork information for an emergency contact and notification of the pilot in addition to the shipping information.

-Shipping lithium-ion batteries internationally by air have similar guidelines listed under the International Air Transport Association, IATA.
+Shipping lithium-ion batteries internationally by air has similar guidelines under the International Air Transport Association, IATA.
 While many standards remain similar, you may encounter some subtle differences.
 For instance, some countries do not allow importation via air of separately packed lithium-ion batteries.

 What Certifications Do You Need When Shipping Lithium Batteries?